curityio/kafka-zero-trust/README.md

 }
 ```

-The Orders API makes a token exchange request to with the original access token:
+The Orders API makes a token exchange request with the original access token.\
+The Orders API has access to the Payments scope but the authorization server requires the Orders API to send extra identifiers.

 ```text
 POST http://localhost:8443/oauth/v2/oauth-token